DXVlll/SimpleFractalsViewer/README.md

 For futher help on how to use program, run program and press 'Help'.

-_I would like to thank Gintautas Bareikis for the information on how works iterated function systems and how to make 2d transformations implementation._
+_I would like to thank Gintautas Bareikis for the information on how iterated function systems work and how to implement 2D transformations._

 # How to compile program
 If you have windows operating system and minGW64 compiler, you can try to run file 'createExe.bat'.